dschil138/OpenAI-chatbot/README.md

 ```
 and you enter the following in the command line to send as a message to the bot:
 ```
-So you got any plans for the weekend?
+A: So you got any plans for the weekend?
 ```
 then this is what will get sent to the bot API:
 ```